cpbird/Sleepy/README.md

  -Fitbit data

-The project can be refactored to include more user input so that the date range and which variables to compare take user input and then return the results.
+The project can be refactored to include more user input so that the date range, fitbit/cpap file locations, and which variables to compare take user input and then return the results.
 I had no need for this so it is still as is.
 Might revisit in the future and refactor this.